 Investors who want quick, leveraged exposure to volatility during risk events.

-Some advanced traders use UVXY options for hedging or volatility strategies, taking advantage of its high implied volatilities.
+Some advanced traders use UVXY options for volatility strategies.

 Who Should Avoid UVXY?